A1077 road: Barton to South Killingholme

 The road passes west-east through the middle of Barton-upon-Humber.
 The road passes a former Kimberly-Clark factory, to the north, which made Huggies.
 It passes through Thornton Curtis and the Thornton Hunt, then Wootton, North Lincolnshire and the Nags Head.
 This section of the road is part of a larger north-west to south-east route that is known as Barton Street and leads onto the A18.
 At Ulceby Grange there is a T-junction, and a right turn for the B1211, for Croxton and Brigg.
 The road passes west-east through Ulceby, North Lincolnshire.
 Barton Street is the B1211 to the south, at a right turn, leading to the A18.
 At Ulceby railway station there is a level crossing with the Barton line, and the road enters South Killingholme, and passes the Yarborough Arms.
 A few hundred metres after the road is crossed by two 400kV pylon lines, the road has its eastern terminus at the A160 T-junction.

 A1077(M)

-The A1077(M) is a temporary motorway that was created in May 2021 part of the Lincolnshire lakes project.
+The A1077(M) is a temporary motorway that was created in 2021 as part of the Lincolnshire Lakes project.
 It was created when the M181 was split in two because of a new roundabout that would connect to Brumby Common Lane.
+In 2025, the route was extended further south when the M181 was split a second time with the completion of a new roundabout that would connect to Burringham Road.